The Noise of Vacuum: Stochastic Evolution of Curvature Perturbations

 In conventional inflationary cosmology, the curvature perturbation $\mathcal{R}$ becomes conserved on super-Hubble scales in the absence of entropy production \cite{Mukhanov:1990me, Liddle:2000cg}.
 However, in the vacuum decay model considered here, horizon crossing is generically brief and plays a minimal role: while the comoving Hubble radius $(ah)^{-1}$ may decrease temporarily, this occurs only for short durations, and all physical scales remain sub-Hubble throughout the transition from de Sitter to radiation domination.

 Consequently, the standard mechanism for the ``freezing'' of $\mathcal{R}$ does not apply.
+This reflects explicit time-translation symmetry breaking at the level of the effective dynamics, rather than spontaneous breaking associated with a single-clock background.
 Instead, perturbations evolve continuously under the influence of both deterministic background dynamics and stochastic fluctuations from vacuum decay.
 The propagation of modes is governed by the interplay between the expanding background and quantum fluctuations, with modes continuously evolving in a stochastic manner due to the non-adiabatic dynamics.

 Despite this, $\mathcal{R}$ retains its usual gauge-invariant definition as the curvature perturbation on comoving hypersurfaces.
 Its evolution is governed by a stochastic differential equation, sourced by quantum fluctuations associated with vacuum decay.
 Since this decay injects both energy and entropy into the radiation bath, the system is inherently \emph{non-adiabatic}, and $\mathcal{R}$ evolves both deterministically and stochastically---not because of gauge artifacts, but as a direct result of real, physical energy-momentum exchange.